brineylab/deepspeed/README.md

 This guide is based primarily on the information from the Hugging Face Accelerate guide.
 More detailed info can be found [here](https://huggingface.co/docs/accelerate/en/usage_guides/deepspeed).

-I've written this assuming that you are using one of the following docker images: `kubeflow-deeplearning:v2024-02-21` or `brineylab/kubeflow-codeserver:v2024-03-13`.
-* Loading the `kubeflow-deeplearning:latest` image doesn't always pull the most updated version, so it is best to specify the version date.

-1. Install the cudatookit (because it is not currently installed in our docker images):
+If you are using our newer docker images (`kubeflow-deeplearning:v2024-05-17` or `jupyterhub-deeplearning:v2024-05-17`), the cudatoolkit will already be installed.
+* If you are not sure, run `which nvcc` in the terminal.
+If it is installed, the path to nvcc will be printed (typically /opt/conda/bin/nvcc).
+If needed, install as shown below:

+    On Kubeflow servers:
     ```bash
         conda install -c conda-forge cudatoolkit-dev
     ```

-    * Check that install was successful by running: `which nvcc`.
-If installation was sucessful, the terminal will print the path to nvcc (typically /opt/conda/bin/nvcc)
+    On JupyterHub servers:
+    ```bash
+        conda update --force conda
+        conda install nvidia/label/cuda-12.2.2::cuda-toolkit
+        conda install -c conda-forge gxx=11.4
+    ```

-2. Set up the accelerate configuration by running:
+1. Set up the accelerate configuration by running:
     ```bash
     accelerate config
     ```